pavelvodrazka/ctf-writeups/hackvent2017/challenges/day06/README.md

 Page is serving QR codes continually changing with each request.
 I tried to decode few codes and all of them contained name of some state.
 I assume there is a QR code with flag hidden somewhere so it will be like finding needle in a haystack.

-We can try to catch the flag by hand using a web browser and some mobile app for reading QR codes, but I'm too lazy for this so I wrote a simple Scala program (source can be found [here](../../src/main/scala/hackvent2017/Day06.scala)) to catch it for me.
+We can try to catch the flag by hand using a web browser and some mobile app for reading QR codes, but I'm too lazy for this so I wrote a simple Scala program (source code can be found [here](../../src/main/scala/hackvent2017/Day06.scala)) to catch it for me.

 ```scala